jeshuaerickson/holidayhack2020/README.md

 Lessons Learned |
 --------------- |
-Some actions or actuations (like driving a car or sled) might not seem like they are digital in nature, but they are!
-Also, when looking for troublemakers, it is important to reduce noise as much as possible.|
+Some actions or actuations (like driving a car or sled) might not seem like they are digital in nature, but they are! |
+When looking for troublemakers, it is important to reduce noise as much as possible.|

 # Objective 8: Broken Tag Generator